CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 Databases allow you to store a large volume of associated data in one file.
-You may already be familiar with a database management system (DBMS) such as Libreoffice Base or MS Access.
+You may already be familiar with a database management system (DBMS) such as Microsoft Access.
 GIS applications can also make use of databases.
 GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.